ruddra/ruddra1.github.io/source/_posts/2014-09-01-perodic-tasks-by-celery-3-dot-1-example.markdown

 def debug_task(self):
     print('Request: {0!r}'.format(self.request))
 {% endcodeblock %}
-and update the __init__.py file within the directory:-
+and update the `__init__.py` file within the directory:-

 {% codeblock %}
 from __future__ import absolute_import
-# This will make sure the app is always imported when
-# Django starts so that shared_task will use this app.
 from celery import app as celery_app
 {% endcodeblock %}

-Now we are going to add a task.py which is actually going to be executed while running celery.
+Now we are going to add a `tasks.py` which is actually going to be executed while running celery.

 {% codeblock %}
 from __future__ import absolute_import